NFL opens to full stadiums as COVID-19 surges - Wilmington News Journal

 TAMPA, Fla.
-(AP) — When Tom Brady runs out from the tunnel, screaming “Let’s Go!” and leading the defending Super Bowl champion Buccaneers onto the field Thursday night against the Dallas Cowboys, a full stadium will greet players for the first time since COVID-19 upended the world and changed the way sports were viewed.
+(AP) — Tom Brady calmly ran out from a smoke-filled tunnel, leading the defending Super Bowl champion Buccaneers onto the field Thursday night against the Dallas Cowboys in front of a full stadium for the first time since COVID-19 upended the world and changed the way sports were viewed.

-The NFL kicks off its biggest season — teams are playing a 17-game schedule — in front of packed crowds as the league follows the NBA, NHL, MLB, NCAA and others in opening its doors with no capacity limitations.
+The NFL kicked off its biggest season — teams are playing a 17-game schedule — with no capacity limitations as the league follows the NBA, NHL, MLB, NCAA and others in opening its doors to soldout stadiums.

+While there were no restrictions in the preseason, stadiums weren’t completely filled as many fans skip exhibition games.

+“Seven months ago, we made NFL history,” owner Bryan Glazer told the screaming fans during a brief pre-game ceremony.
+“There was one thing missing: All of you.
+Welcome back to Raymond James Stadium.”

+Thousands of fans gathered outside the stadium before the game, eating, drinking and enjoying the atmosphere as they waited for gates to open.
+Once they did, the party moved inside.

-Fans return, however, as COVID-19 surges, with about 150,000 news cases daily.
+Fans are returning as COVID-19 surges, with about 150,000 news cases daily.
 The delta variant is filling hospitals, children are getting sick, and some schools are abruptly switching back to remote learning because of outbreaks.
 The U.S. death toll stands at more than 650,000, with one major forecast model projecting it will top 750,000 by Dec.
 1 — deep into the NFL season.

+“We and our clubs are in daily and regular conversations with local and state authorities, but as we sit here right now, we don’t anticipate any reduction in capacity this year,” Peter O’Reilly, NFL executive vice president of club business and events, said in the league’s last briefing.

 NFL teams can have different stadium policies and protocols.
 The Seattle Seahawks, Las Vegas Raiders and New Orleans Saints are requiring fans to provide proof of vaccination to enter.
 Other teams may join them along the way.